 If you are currently receiving pirfenidone or nintedanib from Homecare, this will continue.
 The main change people may experience is that drivers may not ask for a signature and may stay a safe distance away from patients by setting the parcel down and then walking away and watching for recipient to pick up the parcel.
 No medicines will be left unattended.

 Please refer to our frequently asked questions about Pharmacy Homecare.

-As usual, make sure you have enough ‘buffer stock’ by keeping at least two to four weeks’ worth of your medicines at all times, and requesting repeat prescriptions or homecare deliveries well in advance of this supply running out.
+As usual, make sure you have enough ‘buffer stock’ by keeping at least two to four weeks’ worth of your medicines at all times and request repeat prescriptions or homecare deliveries well in advance of this supply running out.
 That will give your pharmacy or homecare provider enough time to deal with any shortages should they arise.
-It’s important to note that this is standard practice for our patients and not new advice.
+It is important to note that this is standard practice for our patients and not new advice.

-If you are experiencing any difficulty getting hold of a supply of your medicines or if you have any concerns about their availability, please let the ILD team know as soon as possible on 01223 638018.
+If you are experiencing any difficulty getting hold of a supply of your medicines or if you have any concerns about their availability, please let the ILD team know as soon as possible.